What’s worship like?

 To paraphrase the old joke about the changeability of the weather in Maryland, if you don’t like a UUCC worship service, come again next week.
 Our services reflect the diverse faith traditions we are founded on, including Humanism and atheism, as well as Judaism, Christianity, Islam, paganism, and many others.
 Whatever your faith tradition, you will be welcomed and you will find familiar traditions, as well as new ones.
 Prepare to be comforted, nurtured, surprised, inspired, moved, made to think, and challenged to act.

-Most often, there is a sermon or homily delivered by one of our ministers, plus hymn-singing, special music, and readings.
-Our adult choir, the Chalice Choir, performs approximately twice per month, and our children’s choir, the Chalice Lights, several times a year.
+Most often, there is a sermon or homily delivered by our minister Rev. Paige Getty, plus hymn-singing, special music, and readings.
+Our adult Chalice Choir usually performs twice per month, and our children’s Chalice Lights choir, several times a year.
 (The choirs take the summer off.)